 A Berry Pavlova Wreath is an Australian Classic!
 Popular year round, but specifically at Christmastime, or even on Australia Day.
 Nothing says ‘Australian Christmas’ to me like a fresh baked Pavlova, topped with fresh fruit.

-However at Christmastime, a Christmas pavlova wreath covered in berries just looks amazing and Christmas-y.
+During the holidays, a Christmas pavlova wreath covered in berries just looks amazing and festive.
 Raspberries and Blueberries aren’t native to Australia, however growers do grow them and sell them at outrageous prices.
 I suppose it’s supply and demand.
 They are sold in tiny 125g baskets for $5 each, which equate to about $40 a kilo ($18 a pound).

 You could use frozen berries or frozen mangoes, but I don’t recommend it, as they will be messy and look terrible.
 Luckily you don’t need many fresh berries to make this awesome dessert.
 If you’re short on time, make an Easy Pavlova Trifle which is ready to serve in about 20 minutes.

 The holidays are busy, so you can bake the Pavlova Wreath meringue ahead of time, just be sure to keep it in an airtight container until you’re ready to use.
 Merry Christmas and Bon Appetit! Приятного аппетита!

 Berry Pavlova Wreath is perfect for the Christmas holidays or just to eat on a summer's day, with fresh blueberries and raspberries.

 - 1 cup white sugar superfine sugar if possible